Aalto-Electric-Drives/motulator/README.md

 https://aalto-electric-drives.github.io/motulator/

-The main folder includes the example script `sim.py` to run the simulation.
-The folder `config` contains example configuration files that can be modified or used as templates for new ones.
-There are separate config files for the drive system and for its controller.
-For example, pulse-width modulation (PWM) can be enabled in the drive system config file.
-The control system can be configured to operate in a sensorless or sensored mode.

 Acknowledgement
 ---------------
 This open-source project has been sponsored by ABB Oy.
 The example control methods included in this repository are based on published algorithms (available in textbooks and scientific articles).
 They do not present any proprietary control software.